2026 Regular Session

 - HB 4044 Creates the Office of Resilience and Emergency Management within the Department of Human Services.

-- HB 4045 Requires a communications provider to respond to a search warrant within 72 hours of service when the warrant pertains to an investigation of stalking or a crime constituting domestic violence.
+- HB 4045 Requires a social media platform to respond to a search warrant within 72 hours of service, and all other communications providers to respond within five business days of service, when the warrant pertains to an investigation of stalking or a crime constituting domestic violence.

 - HB 4046 Directs the State Department of Energy, subject to the availability of funding, to conduct a study on nuclear energy, including advanced nuclear reactors.